paul-minniti/IgniteHub/README.md

 # Summary

 IgniteHub, is a startup SaaS company based building software for freelancers and entrapaneurs.
 Driven by a passion for design and technology, IgniteHub aims to simplify business software, to allow users focus on serving their own users.
 We are building a suite of applications to service all your busness needs including web design, management & hosting, marketing, social media, and branding.
-The immediate goal for IgniteHub is to obtain some clients so the Business is self sustaining.
-Our longer tearm goal: grow the IgniteHub community, document our process, enjoy life.

 ## Values

 -   **Client Empowerment:** We strive to empower our users by providing them with user-friendly software, enabling them to focus on their core business.